Monotone Lagrangian Floer theory in smooth divisor complements: I: Introduction

-To complete the proof of Theorem \ref{theorem30}, we need to define the topology on the underlying set of the RGW compactification and define a Kuranishi structure on this space.
-The RGW topology is defined in Section \ref{sec:topology}.
-In this Subsection \ref{stablemaptopology},we firstly recall the definition of the stable map topology.
-Then we describe the RGW topology in Subsection \ref{subsec:RGW1def} and show that the RGW compactification is a compact metrizable space with respect to this topology.
-The construction of the Kuranishi structure is given in the sequel paper \cite{part2:kura}.
+A key observation for this series of papers is that this issue can be resolved by a different and stronger compatification of the above moduli space of holomorphic discs, which we we call {\it RGW compactification}.
+The definition of this compatctification is inspired by the theory of {\it Relative Gromov--Witten} invariants, where one uses the moduli spaces of holomorphic maps from a closed surface to $X$, which intersect a divisor $\mathcal D$ in a prescribed way, to construct numerical invariants of $(X,\mathcal D)$.
+There are also formal similarities between the RGW compactification and the compactification of the moduli spaces used in symplectic field theory.

-The final section of the paper is devoted to various possible extensions of our main result.
-In particular, we explain how we expect that one can associate an $A_\infty$-category to a family of Lagrangians in the complement of a smooth divisor, generalize the construction of this paper to the case of normal crossing divisors and define an equivariant version of Lagrangian Floer homology of Theorem \ref{mainthm}.
-In Subsection \ref{closed-open}, two conjectures about the existence of closed-open maps in our setup are stated.
-Generalizations to non-compact Lagrangians are also discussed in Subsection \ref{non-cp}.
+In Section \ref{main-idea} of the present paper, we explain in more detail why stable map compactifiaction comes short for our purposes, and how our work is related to several approaches to Relative Gromov--Witten theory.
+The definition of RGW compactification as a set is given in Section \ref{Sec:RGW-Compactification}, and in Section \ref{sec:topology} after defining the topology of this set we prove the compactness of this topological space.
+In our second paper of this series \cite{part2:kura}, we study the analytical features of the RGW compactification.
+In particular, we show that this space admits a Kuranishi structure with boundary and corners.
+We believe that the analytical methods of \cite{part2:kura} provide an approach to address some of the foundational questions for relative Gromov-Witten invariants for a pair of a symplectic manifold and a smooth divisor.
+In the third paper \cite{part3:FH}, we use the results of the present paper and \cite{part2:kura} to prove Theorem \ref{mainthm}.

 {\it Acknowledgements.} We thank Paul Seidel, Mark Gross, Mohammad Tehrani and Aleksey Zinger for helpful conversations.
+We also thank the anonymous referee for giving several helpful comments on an earlier version of this series of papers.
 We are grateful to the Simons Center for Geometry and Physics for providing a stimulating environment for our collaboration on this project.